juergenfurrer/newt4dce-typo3-ext/Documentation/KnownProblems/Index.rst

 Known Problems
 ==============

-- FAL data-type is missing
+- FAL data-type not implemented

+- Placement of the tt_content is not implemented

+- Sorting is not implemented

-- Select with foreign_table are not implemented jet
+- Select with foreign_table is not implemented

 - If you have any questions, please contact us (info@infonique.ch)